AggCVAE/AggCVAE_thesis_github/README.md

 For the models, each notebook follows a similar structure:

 1. Importing libraries
+2. Set the administrative level (if applicable)
-2. Reading shapefiles of boundaries of the administrative units
+3. Reading shapefiles of boundaries of the administrative units
-3. Reading HIV prevalence data
+4. Reading HIV prevalence data
-4. Merging the shape and prevalence data
+5. Merging the shape and prevalence data
-5. Training a VAE/CVAE algorithm with `JAX` (if applicable)
+6. Training a VAE/CVAE algorithm with `JAX` (if applicable)
    - Defining preliminary functions (covariance matrix of GP, indicator matrix M)
    - Defining the model architecture (model configurations, MLP layers, etc.)
    - Defining the aggregated GP prior to be approximated by the VAE/CVAE with `numpyro`